cloudevents/sdk-python/RELEASING.md

 After a version update is merged, maintainers are expected to manually create a corresponding tag/release.

-Feel free to view [pypi-release.yml](.github/workflows/pypi-release.yml) for more information.
+View the GitHub workflow [pypi-release.yml](.github/workflows/pypi-release.yml) for more information.